 QAnon is the perfect tool because it gives the conservative an infinite list of potential enemies with only requiring paper-thin justification to deem something as a threat.
 Its framework really is that flexible because it’s based on extremely subjective criteria: “Q said so.”
-With Q on Trump’s side, it’s just another justification for protecting him as the ruling class.
+With Q on Trump’s side, it’s just another justification for protecting him as a member of, if not THE sole member of, the ruling class.

-At the same time, you’ll never convince a QAnon that Q is ever lying to them — if there’s an apparent contradiction between reality and the narrative, it just means Q hasn’t dropped more vital info yet!
+At the same time, you’ll never convince a QAnon follower that Q is ever lying to them — if there’s an apparent contradiction between the narrative and reality, it just means Q hasn’t dropped more vital info yet!

 QAnon Is Just Bad Creepypasta ARG Marketing

-When you break it all down, though, QAnon is just a really bad, uncreative bit of conservative marketing to galvanize the far-right base without going mask off.
+The most amusing and tragic part of all of this is when you break it down, QAnon is just a really bad, uncreative bit of conservative marketing to galvanize the far-right base without going mask off.

 It’s a way to justify their fear of The Red Scare, Cultural Marxism, the Jews (err, the “cabal”… and (((them)))… that’s it…), and also to further demonize their false opposition party: the Democrats.